Bamboo Plants: Varieties That Aren’t Invasive

 Most people already know that Bamboo is a beautiful, exotic plant that comes in a variety of colors to brighten up the landscape.
 However, it’s also associated with being an invasive plant that can quickly take over an area.

-But not all varieties are invasive.
+Bamboo is associated with being an invasive plant that can quickly take over an area.
+But not all types of bamboo are invasive.
 It’s actually extremely easy to care for and grows very well in containers as the perfect houseplant.

 What is Bamboo?

-A few varieties have a growth rate of 10 or more feet per year and with the ability to spring up as a privacy fence in the blink of an eye.
+A few varieties, like Muliplex Bamboo, have a growth rate of 10 or more feet per year and with the ability to spring up as a privacy fence in the blink of an eye.

-If planted in rows, Bamboo makes for an attractive hedge that can easily be kept at a certain height.
-You don’t have to worry about hurting your Bamboo if you prune it because it’s quick to regenerate.
+If planted in rows, Bamboo makes for an attractive privacy hedge that can easily be kept at a certain height.
+You don’t have to worry about hurting your Bamboo if you prune it to keep it at your desired height because it’s quick to regenerate.